lynxis/pyhss-cli/README.md

 the REST interface.

 PyHSS is a LTE HSS and PCRF.
 For further details see the [PyHSS](https://github.com/nickvsnetworking/pyhss).
+The main repository can be found on [codeberg/lynxis/pyhss-cli](https://codeberg.org/lynxis/PyHSS-cli).

 Please use `pyhss-cli --help` for all available commands.